-A Mighty Girl's top picks of movies to streams celebrating mighty women for Women's History Month!
+A Mighty Girl's top picks of movies to stream for free celebrating mighty women!

-Just because we're stuck at home, doesn't mean we can't celebrate Women's History Month!
+Just because we're stuck at home, doesn't mean we can't celebrate women's history!
 In fact, the extra hours at home offer a perfect chance to check out an inspiring film or two about groundbreaking woman from history.
 To that end, in our new blog post, we've showcased nine acclaimed movies about mighty women, which are each available to stream for free on Amazon Prime.

 With these films recommended for tweens, teens, and adults, they're great for watching together with older kids and discussing the issues they raise.
 Tweens and teens could also have virtual watch parties and discuss the films by videochat with friends, or use one as a springboard to start a research project on one of these inspiring women.
 Or you could simply watch them for fun and to be inspired by these incredible women's powerful stories!

 To watch any of the films listed, simply click the 'Buy From Amazon' button below to go to its Amazon page with the free streaming option.
 If none of these stories spark your Mighty Girl's interest, you can find nearly 300 Mighty Girl movies and TV shows in our Movies & TV Collection, most of which are avaiable to stream for a small rental fee.
 And of course, you can find hundreds of books about real-life women for kids of all ages in our History & Biography Book Collection.
 However you and your Mighty Girl learn about these mighty women, their stories are sure to inspire!

 Free Movies to Stream For Women's History Month